 Minimizing Estate Taxes

 One thing we've learned over the years is that the laws and regulations surrounding the estate tax (or death tax) can change in unexpected ways.
-The year 2010 saw an unexpected repeal of the estate tax and change in the basis rules that has led to higher taxes for many inheriting from loved ones.
+2010 saw an unexpected repeal of the estate tax and change in tax basis rules that has led to higher taxes for many inheriting from loved ones.
 Your estate tax exposure, and the extent of that exposure, is linked to the amount of assets in your estate and how your estate plan deals with those assets.
 The use of a revocable living trust is an excellent first line of defense in the battle to eliminate (in many cases) or at least minimize any estate taxes your family might have to pay after your death.
 2011 brought an increase to the amount you can pass on to family and friends without the burden of estate tax.
-However, the 2011 change in the law is only in effect through the end of 2012.
-After that, the structure and extent of the estate tax is unknown.
-It is, however, possible to plan with enough flexibility to maximize estate tax protection for you and your family notwithstanding what changes 2012 may bring.
+However, in 2012 Congress passed legislation to create a permanent estate tax exemption of $5.25 million and indexed the exemption to inflation.
+The fact is, we don't know what the future will hold, but we do know one thing for sure and that is that change is inevitable.
+For this reason, it's important to work with an estate planning attorney who has a client centered approach and will make sure that your estate plan is up to date.

 Protecting Your Loved Ones